 Venture for Canada

-Typically, public relations and business administration students complete their first co-op in year two of study, their second co-op in year three of study, and their third co-op in year four of study.
+Typically, public relations and business administration students complete their first co-op following two years of study.
+They complete their second and third work terms in the typical sequence provided below.

 Given the nature of the industry, tourism & hospitality management students complete all three co-ops in the summer.
 Given this, you can expect a range of first to third year students applying to your summer co-op positions.